mszypulski/Python/README.md

 ```
 ## Variables

+A variable is created the moment you first assign a value to it.

 * A variable name must start with a letter or the underscore character
 * A variable name cannot start with a number
 * A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )